-Software Release / Document Version Changes 23.1.0 Added: Procedures for using time-based one-time password (TOTP) authentication.
-See "Using TOTP Authentication" on page 262 and "Troubleshooting TOTP" on page 265.
+Software Release / Document Version Changes Content related to Site Explorer.
+23.1.0 Added: Procedures for using time-based one-time password (TOTP) authentication.
+See "Using TOTP Authentication" on page 225 and "Troubleshooting TOTP" on page 228.
 Updated: Policy Manager list of policies with description of the PCI DSS 4.0 policy.
-See "Policies" on page 83.
-22.2.0 / Updated: December 2022 Browser settings for Web Macro Recorder with Macro Engine 7.1 with network authentication settings.
-See "Browser Settings" on page 311.
+See "Policies" on page 81.
+22.2.0 / December 2022 Updated: Browser settings for Web Macro Recorder with Macro Engine 7.1 with network authentication settings.
+See "Browser Settings" on page 286.
 22.2.0 Updated: Traffic Viewer browser for proxy mode to TruClient with Firefox.
-See "Using the Traffic Viewer Proxy" on page 187.
+See "Using the Traffic Viewer Proxy" on page 147.
 Two-factor authentication content with guideline for proper location of login step.
-See "Using Two-factor Authentication" on page 257.
+See "Using Two-factor Authentication" on page 219.
 Removed: Web Form Editor General setting option for selecting browser to use.
-22.1.0 Added: • Information related to opening existing files in the Traffic Viewer.
-See "Opening an Existing File" on page 166.
+22.1.0 Added: Information related to opening existing files in the Traffic Viewer.
+See "Opening an Existing File" on page 126.
 Updated: List of policies in Policy Manager with description of the Aggressive Log4Shell and OAST policies.
-See "Policies" on page 83.
+See "Policies" on page 81.
+Site Explorer content related to viewing ScanCentral DAST scans.
+Session-based Web Macro Recorder content to include support for HAR files.
+See "Toolbar" on page 186.
+Web Macro Recorder with Macro Engine 7.0 procedures for using two-